-- Write offs for individual salary overpayment of £500 may be written off by the CC CFO, in liaison with the PCC CFO - The CC CFO may write off salary overpayments up to the maximum of £5,000 in a financial year, in liaison with the PCC CFO - The PCC CFO may write off salary overpayments for individual amounts up to £5,000 and up to a total of £25,000 in a financial year. - Salary overpayments over the above limits (individually or in a financial year) may only be approved by the Commissioner.
+- Write offs for individual salary overpayment of £500 may be written off by the relevant CFO. - The relevant CFO may write off salary overpayments up to the maximum of £5,000 in a financial year. - The PCC CFO may write off salary overpayments for individual amounts up to £5,000 and up to a total of £25,000 in a financial year. - Salary overpayments over the above limits (individually or in a financial year) may only be approved by the Commissioner.

-All cases of overpayment will be dealt with on an individual basis, by the PCC CFO, to ensure minimum hardship for the employee, whilst maintaining the integrity on the use of public funds.
+All cases of overpayment will be dealt with on an individual basis, by the relevant CFO, to ensure minimum hardship for the employee, whilst maintaining the integrity on the use of public funds.